Las Vegas Boulevard: Route description

 Las Vegas Boulevard runs the length of the Las Vegas metropolitan area in Clark County.
 "The Boulevard", as it is sometimes called by longtime Las Vegas residents, starts at about 3.75 mi southwest of the ghost town of Crystal, and continues south to about 2 mi south of Jean, in the Mojave Desert.
 The Boulevard shows up again in Primm, but is currently not connected to the northern sections.
-There are tentative plans to connect the existing section at Primm to the northern section at Jean.
+There are plans to connect the existing section at Primm to the northern section at Jean via Southern Nevada Supplemental Airport.

-Las Vegas Boulevard serves as the Valley's east/west address demarcation boundary line south of the Strat onwards.
+Las Vegas Boulevard serves as the Valley's east/west address demarcation boundary line south of The Strat onwards.
 The road's own north/south street address demarcation boundary is located at its intersection with Fremont Street.
 Unlike most other cases, where using the more traditional nomenclature of putting the direction before the road name is common practice, The Boulevard is an exception, as it is rarely referred to as "North Las Vegas Boulevard" and "South Las Vegas Boulevard".
-The road instead is usually referred to as "Las Vegas Boulevard North" (abbreviated LVBN) and "Las Vegas Boulevard South" (stylized LVBS), by both residents and various media outlets.
+The road instead is usually referred to as "Las Vegas Boulevard North" (abbreviated LVBN) and "Las Vegas Boulevard South" (stylized LVBS) by both residents and various media outlets.

 At its northern end, the Boulevard starts at the south end of Moapa Paulite Solar Road.
 Running north of, but roughly parallel with I-15, it heads southwest toward Las Vegas, passing through an industrial complex of manufacturing plants and power plants running along the Union Pacific Railroad line in Apex.
 Traveling south, the road meets Nellis Air Force Base on the east side and the Las Vegas Motor Speedway on the west side.

 As the road enters the city of North Las Vegas, it passes through some of the older commercial areas in the region.
 As the road approaches the city of Las Vegas proper, some of what historical Las Vegas became visible, as some of the older casinos appear along with some of the more famous and long-operating strip clubs.

-Upon entering the city limits of Las Vegas, the Boulevard showcases the area's past with many museums, including the Old Las Vegas Mormon Fort State Historic Park, the Neon Museum, and the Fremont Street Experience and downtown casino sector.
+Upon entering the city limits of Las Vegas, the Boulevard showcases the area's past with many museums, including the Old Las Vegas Mormon Fort State Historic Park, the Neon Museum and the Fremont Street Experience and downtown casino sector.
 On crossing Washington Avenue, the Boulevard is designated as the Downtown Las Vegas Boulevard Scenic Byway by the state.
 This designation continues south to Sahara Avenue.

 Further south is a stretch of road that has many of the older motels, bars and wedding chapels that were among the high points of the old Vegas before the era of the megaresorts.